DiMino-0/SciOlyDetectorBuilding2022/README.md

 # Detector---Science-Olympiads
-Takes in resitance from a thermsistor and converts it to temperature and salinity.
-Provides a live display of the data, also lights LEDs in accordance to set bounds.
+Takes in resitance from a sensor placed in salt water and converts it to a voltage and displays the salinity.